How we calculate our food waste figures (UK)

 - Colleague Shop: This includes food offered to colleagues as part of our Colleague Shop programme and that is also suitable for donations to charity.

 - Animal Feed: This shows the amount of food safe for human consumption that was sent to animal feed.
-Note that this figure excludes bakery and produce surplus that was damaged or not safe to donate but was also sent to animal feed.
+Note that this figure excludes surplus that was damaged or not safe to donate but was also sent to animal feed.

 - Disposal: This is food that is safe to donate but was not sent to animal feed or donated.
 The majority of food that is not donated is sent to Anaerobic Digestion with the remainder sent to incineration with energy recovery.